-- 4. Build the annotated JDK:

-- (a) set jdkShaHash to 'local' in checker/build.gradle
+- 4. Build the annotated JDK.
+There are two ways: - Run ./gradlew buildJdk -PuseLocalJdk - (a) set jdkShaHash to 'local' in checker/build.gradle (b) run./gradlew buildJdk

-- (b) run ./gradlew buildJdk

 You may receive a compilation error because your files use a part of the JDK that is not in the annotated JDK.
 If the missing part is relatively small, please add it.
 If the missing part is large, then you can make small changes to the JDK source code, such as commenting out a method body.
 (Use / and / on their own lines, so that the diffs are minimal.)